ZODIAC3al/Phone-Store/README.md

 Happy shopping!
 ```

-This README provides a brief overview of the project, its features, how to get started, how to contribute, and encourages feedback from users and contributors.# My Projects.github.io
+This README provides a brief overview of the project, its features, how to get started, how to contribute, and encourages feedback from users and contributors.# phone-store.github.io